BinWang28/SBERT-WK-Sentence-Embedding/README.md

 Note that our model is not focus on further tuning with sentence objective.
 But find ways to merge the learned token representation across layers and compute sentence embedding with better quality.

-Details of our method can be found in our publication: [SBERT-WK]()
+Details of our method can be found in our publication: [SBERT-WK]() The code and pretrained model can also be find here: [code](https://drive.google.com/drive/folders/1ldbNo1paTYHo8wbtfwII-DvXTD6rFSfr?usp=sharing), [pre_trained model](https://drive.google.com/open?id=1zRqluT2-R0VywWKE-HzMK2sOP3sNPhtY)

 ## Setup
 We are using Python 3.7 and the model is implemented with Pytorch 1.3.